CCWD COVID-19 Response

 - To protect employees and the public, we are practicing social distancing by closing access to our District Center lobby in Concord.
 Go to Bill Payment Options for alternatives to in-person payment.

 - We have suspended water shutoffs until further notice.

 - The Los Vaqueros Reservoir and Watershed is open for limited recreation beginning June 8.
 Get more information about Recreation.

 - We regularly invite schools and customers to water treatment plants and other facilities to learn about our water sources, our treatment process and how we deliver water to your home.
-To protect our employees running these facilities and other critical resources, we have suspended any tours until conditions change.
-Learn more about the Water Education Programs on hold.
+To protect our employees running these facilities and other critical resources, we have modified our Water Education Programsto accommodate virtual learning.

 Public Meeting Accommodations

 - All District Board and Committee Meetings are open to the public.
 See information about upcoming meetings, agendas, and dial-in information to join via teleconference.

 - Starting April 6 and until further notice, we have updated portions of our procurement process to ensure continued safe business practices.
 See Working With Us for more details.

 Last Updated: 09/14/2020